qkfang/legoai.web/blog/2025-03-31-azure-ai-app-in-one-day-sydney-reactor.md

 tags: [ai,microsoft,azure,ai-app-in-one-day]
 ---

-What a day at Microsoft Reactor hashtag#Sydney!
-Our AI App in One Day workshop was all about building intelligent app on hashtag#Azure.
-The energy in the room was electric⚡️, fueled by enthusiastic participants from all levels of experience coming together to hashtag#learn📚, hashtag#code💻, and hashtag#innovate💡!
+What a day at Microsoft Reactor Sydney!
+Our AI App in One Day workshop was all about building intelligent app on Azure.
+The energy in the room was electric⚡️, fueled by enthusiastic participants from all levels of experience coming together to learn📚, code💻, and innovate💡!

-We loved hashtag#Code4Life & Azure T-shirts 👕, enjoyed delicious food and refreshing drinks, just to dive deep into building hashtag#AI App.
+We loved Code4Life & Azure T-shirts 👕, enjoyed delicious food and refreshing drinks, just to dive deep into building AI App.
 It was the perfect day for coding in Sydney on Monday.

 We started the hard way: ingesting our own data, generating embeddings, building vector indexes, and performing semantic search from scratch 🔍.
-Then we leveled up: using hashtag#LangChain to streamline the process.
+Then we leveled up: using LangChain to streamline the process.
 Why both ways?
 Because we are keen to understand the plumbing under the hood!🛠️

 Absolutely loved the amazing vibe ✨ at Microsoft Reactor Sydney!
 Huge thanks to Michael, Michelle, and Ross for putting together such an incredible event. 🙌 Feels like time travel, can't believe we were just in Redmond 3 days ago, Michael 😄.